 - Turn on the test set power switch.
 Both the green POWER Indicator Light and the amber LINE FAULT Indicator Light will illuminate. - Momentarily press the RESET button.
-The LINE FAULT Indicator Light will turn OFF, and the red High Voltage Indicator Light will illuminate. - 8.
-Touch the high-voltage test probe to the terminal being tested (e.g., AC line input prongs on a typical small appliance).
-Extend the probe by pushing the plastic screw-head on the side. - Turn the VOLTAGE ADJUST Knob clockwise until the voltmeter reads the desired test voltage, and maintain this voltage for the specified time.
+The LINE FAULT Indicator Light will turn OFF, and the red High Voltage Indicator Light will illuminate - Turn the VOLTAGE ADJUST knob clockwise until the voltmeter reads the desired test voltage, and maintain this voltage for the specified time, usually one minute or one second.
+Return the voltage to zero.